 The Original Oak, 2 Otley Road, Headingley, Leeds, West Yorkshire, LS6 2DG.

 The Hyde Park

 The tiny trip between the last two pubs may have lulled you into a false sense of security.
-For The Hyde Park, you’ll need to either catch the bus or grab a breath of fresh air, as it’s a bit of walk down Otley Road.
+For The Hyde Park, you’ll need to either catch the bus or grab a breath of fresh air, as it’s a bit of a walk down Otley Road.
 It’s often the place that separates the real runners and riders from the early fallers, with some taking the chance to slink off at this stage.

 There’s a scattering of tables outside, while inside has sprightly, white-tiled walls following a makeover.
-Liquid refreshments comes in the form of lashings of lager, from Birra Moretti through to Heineken, and well-known gems such as Beavertown’s Gamma Ray.
+Liquid refreshments come in the form of lashings of lager, from Birra Moretti through to Heineken, and well-known gems such as Beavertown’s Gamma Ray.
 Thirsty groups can order up an 8 pint beer tower to wash down beef burnt-end tacos, stone-baked pizzas and peri-peri chicken wings in buckets that can tip the scales at 4kg.